R-CoderDotCom/Awesome-R-packages/README.md

 - [plumber](https://cran.r-project.org/web/packages/plumber/index.html).
 An API Generator for R.
 - [checkpoint](https://cran.r-project.org/web/packages/checkpoint/index.html).
 Install package versions from a specific date in the past.
 - [mailR](https://cran.r-project.org/web/packages/mailR/).
 A utility to send emails from R.
+- [pacman](https://cran.r-project.org/web/packages/pacman/index.html).
+Tools to more conveniently perform tasks associated with add-on packages. pacman conveniently wraps library and package related functions and names them in an intuitive and consistent fashion.
+It seeks to combine functionality from lower level functions which can speed up workflow.

 # Data import
 - [readxl]()
 - [readr]()
 - [datapasta]()
 - [jsonlite]()

+# Dashboards
+- [Shiny](https://cran.r-project.org/web/packages/shiny/index.html).
+Interactive web applications with R. Automatic "reactive" binding between inputs and outputs and extensive prebuilt widgets make it possible to build beautiful, responsive, and powerful applications with minimal effort.
+- [flexdashboard](https://cran.r-project.org/web/packages/flexdashboard/index.html).
+Format for converting an R Markdown document to a grid oriented dashboard.
+The dashboard flexibly adapts the size of it's components to the containing web page.
+- [shinydashboard](https://cran.r-project.org/web/packages/shinydashboard/index.html).
+Create dashboards with 'Shiny'.
+This package provides a theme on top of 'Shiny', making it easy to create attractive dashboards.

 # Graphics
 - [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html).
 A system for 'declaratively' creating graphics, based on "The Grammar of Graphics".